-Resistance Resilience Sensitivity Genetic modification & translocation of No evidence (NEv) No evidence (NEv) No evidence (NEv) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Genetic modification & translocation of indigenous species

+No evidence (NEv) Not rele

+Not relevant (NR) No evidence (NEv)

+Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-^{&#}x27;No evidence' was found.
+'No evidence' was found.

-Introduction or spread o f No evidence (NEv) No evidence (NEv) No evidence (NEv) invasive non-indigenous - species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR surveys within Holyhead Marina, North Wales have found Didemnum vexillum growing on and smothering native tunicate communities, including Ciona intestinalis (Griffith et al., 2009).
-Due to the rapid-re-colonization of Didemnum vexillum eradication attempts have (to date) failed.
+Introduction or spread of No evidence (NEv) Not relevant (NR) No evidence (NEv) invasive non-indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-This biotope is classified as circalittoral and therefore no algal species have been considered.
+This biotope is classified as circalittoral and, therefore, no algal species have been considered.
 Didemnum vexillum is an invasive colonial sea squirt native to Asia which was first recorded in the UK in Darthaven Marina, Dartmouth in 2005.
 Didemnum vexillum can form extensive mats over the substrata it colonizes; binding boulders, cobbles and altering the host habitat (Griffith et al., 2009).
 Didemnum vexillum can also grow over and smother the resident biological community.
-Recent
+Recent surveys within Holyhead Marina, North Wales have found Didemnum vexillum growing on and smothering native tunicate communities, including Ciona intestinalis (Griffith et al., 2009).
+Due to the rapid-re-colonization of Didemnum vexillum eradication attempts, have (to date) failed.